-The rogue employee was an internal auditor who was entrusted with transmitting the entire employee data set to the external auditors.
-The employee concerned has been convicted with offences under the Computer Misuse Act 1990 and under the Data Protection Act 1998 and sentence to a term of 8 years imprisonment.
+The rogue employee was an internal auditor who was entrusted with transmitting the entire employee data set to external auditors.
+The employee concerned has been convicted of offences under the Computer Misuse Act 1990 and under the Data Protection Act 1998 and sentenced to a term of 8 years imprisonment.

 The High Court found for the data subjects on the second but not the first basis.
 This is significant because – if this is right – it means that the common law effectively imposes strict liability for breaches of rogue employees.
 This is a far higher standard than imposed under data protection law which effectively imposes an obligation to take reasonable case.
 This aspect of the judgment is being appealed.

 This is the first case in the UK where the courts have unpacked the data controller’s duty under the seventh data protection principle and the following points are of interest:

 The seventh data protection principle is, in practice, the most significant of the duties imposed by the Data Protection Act 1998.
 Effectively it imposes a statutory information security standard.
 Almost all of the large monetary penalty notices issued by the UK’s Information Commissioner under the Data Protection Act 1998 are for breach of this principle.
 The General Data Protection Regulation, which will come into force in May of 2018, will also impose a data breach notification duty which will likely mean that more breaches will make it into the public domain.

 The decision only considered liability and so a separate hearing will need to consider the important question of remedy.